(Updated January 2025)

 Q: Does the four-year CEIP requirement impact the traditional two-year CE Submission cycle?
 A: No, the standard two-year CE Submission cycle remains.
 Your CEIP credits will be due every four years.

 Q: Are Category A credits still required?
+Can one educational event meet both the Category A and CEIP requirements?
 A: Yes.
 Category A credits are still required and are to be submitted in your two-year CE cycle.
 There will also be instances where one could earn both Category A and CEIP credits during the same educational event.
-Beginning in January 2025, a listing of NCRA Program Recognition approved educational opportunities will note Category A and CEIP eligible events.
+The listing of NCRA Program Recognition approved educational opportunities notes Category A and CEIP eligible events.
+Learn more.

 Q: How do I prove attendance at a CEIP event?
 A: Make sure to obtain a Certificate of Attendance from the CEIP event.
 This is no different than the normal practice to document CE attendance.
 The event organizer must provide a Certificate of Attendance for approved events and that Certificate must include an NCRA Program Recognition number, which will note if the event has been CEIP approved.